aclandmark/PCB111000_UNO_V2/README.md

 This will be ofset so that burn out takes far longer to occur.

 In addition sample user projects developed for PCB111000_UNO will be made compatible with those developed for PCB111000_CP2102.
-The UNO projects willl use the I2C bus to trandfer data to the display while th CP2102 projects will ue a firmware one wire UART link.
+The UNO projects will use the I2C bus to trandfer data to the display while the CP2102 projects will use a firmware one wire UART link.